Hosefh/Hosefh/README.md

 - 👋 Hi, I’m @Hosefh
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React, NodeJs, ExpressJs, React Animations
+- 🌱 Currently using React, NodeJs
 - 📱 I do UI/UX Design
 - 💞️ I’m looking to collaborate with Computer Engineers, Computer Scientist, Software Engineers, Information Technologists
 - 👨🏻‍💻 Visit me on https://hosefh.github.io/Portfolio/ and tell me how you feel, I'll be happy to hear 🫡